About the Central Repository

 - An archive of clinical data and documentation from NIDDK-sponsored studies

-- A web portal that contains study-specific information within the Repository and accepts electronic requests for biospecimens and data
+- A web portal that contains study-specific information within the Central Repository and accepts electronic requests for biospecimens and data

 For more information about the Central Repository, please read the Frequently Asked Questions.